Sam Bennett (ice hockey): Kingston Frontenacs

-Calgary Flames
+Calgary Flames (2015–2021)

 The Flames recalled Bennett to Calgary after Kingston's season ended, and he made his NHL debut in the team's final regular season game on April 12, against the Winnipeg Jets.
 He recorded his first career point on his first shift – 33 seconds into the contest – assisting on a Micheal Ferland goal in a 5–1 loss.
 Bennett was a regular player for the Flames in the 2015 Stanley Cup playoffs, and recorded his first NHL goal on April 19, a game-winner against Eddie Läck of the Vancouver Canucks in a 4–2 victory.
 Bennett played all 11 playoff games for the Flames, in which he scored three goals and added an assist.
 On January 13, 2016, Bennett scored four goals against the Florida Panthers.
 At 19 years and six months, he became the youngest player in Flames history to score a hat-trick, and the third-youngest player in NHL history to score four goals in a game.
 Bennett scored his first three goals within the first 17 minutes of the game, and added a fourth goal in the last minute of the third period.

 On September 6, 2017, the Flames signed Bennett to a two-year, $3.9 million contract extension worth $1.95 million annually.
 On July 24, 2019, Bennett was re-signed to a two-year contract.